ekuester/NUC7i3BNK-Opencore-Kaby-Lake/Readme.md

 - `Boot -> Boot Configuration -> Network Boot: Disable`
 - `Boot -> Secure Boot -> Disable`

 For your convenience **BIOS file BN0089.bio** is included in the newly added efi folder.
 Update with the F7 method at startup.
+Maybe after updating the bluetooth adapter is gone ...
+In this case go at startup with F2 into the BIOS, disable under Devices Bluetooth, save the changes with F10 and power-off.
+Disconnect the power cord for at least 10-30 seconds, plugin again, go into BIOS, enable Bluetooth, save the changes with F10 and power-off.
+Once more disconnect the power cord for at least 10-30 seconds, plugin again and start normally.
+Indeed a funny procedure - but recommended by Intel self - and all systems should go now.

 ### Generate your own SMBIOS Information